Early Byzantine mosaics in the Middle East: Umm ar-Rasas

 The mosaics of the Church of St Stephen in ancient Kastron Mefaa (now Umm ar-Rasas) were made in 785 (discovered after 1986).
 The perfectly preserved mosaic floor is the largest one in Jordan.
 On the central panel hunting and fishing scenes are depicted while another panel illustrates the most important cities of the region (including Kastron Mefaa, Philadelphia, Madaba, Esbounta, Belemounta, Areopolis, Charac Moaba, Jerusalem, Nablus, Caesarea and Gaza).
 The frame of the mosaic is especially decorative.
 Six mosaic masters signed the work: Staurachios from Esbus, Euremios, Elias, Constantinus, Germanus and Abdela.
 It overlays another, damaged, mosaic floor of the earlier (587) "Church of Bishop Sergius."
 Another four churches were excavated nearby with traces of mosaic decoration.

 Decline and demise

 With the fall of the Umayyad dynasty in 750, the Middle East went through deep cultural changes.
-No great mosaics were made after the end of the 8th century and the majority of churches gradually fell into disrepair and were eventually destroyed.
-The tradition of mosaic making died out among the Christians and also in the Islamic community.
+Not many mosaics were made after the end of the 8th century, and the tradition of mosaic making died out among the Christians and also in the Islamic community.